bartekbytes/feedsnooplyze/docs/technical-overview.md

-# 🧠 Snooplyze - Architecture | Components | Logic
+# 🧠 FeedSnooplyze - Architecture | Components | Logic

-This document provides a technical deep dive into the structure, components, and logic of the **Snooplyze** application.
+This document provides a technical deep dive into the structure, components, and logic of the **FeedSnooplyze** application.
 For a general overview, see [README.md](README.md).

 # Basics